Iskon0366/TacxAPIAssignment/README.md

 ------------ | -------------
 POSTMAN | Manual and automated execution of requests and/or collections.
 Github | VCS
-Newman | Command-line collection runner, supports to easly integrate with CI tools Newman reporter htmlextra | Updated version of the standard HTML reporter containing a more in-depth data output
+Newman | Command-line collection runner, supports to easily integrate with CI tools Newman reporter htmlextra | Updated version of the standard HTML reporter containing a more in-depth data output

-### Design and cration of framework in steps :
+### Design and creation of framework in steps :

-#### In POSTAN
+#### In POSTMAN
 I created **environment** to use in every request in POSTMAN as below.

 Environment name : Tacx